-IT risk assessments are one of the most vital elements of Enterprise Risk Management (ERM) process of any organization of any size.
-Through risk identification and documentation, an organization can better determine the extent of potential losses and the likelihood they will occur based upon management’s tolerance of risk and risk response in the form of controls.
-Our experienced, credentialed IT consultants and auditors have engaged in a significant number of IT risk assessments by utilizing a blend of interviews, surveys, and other techniques to determine the areas of highest IT risks.
+IT risk assessments are one of the most vital elements of the Enterprise Risk Management (ERM) process of any organization of any size.
+Through risk identification and documentation, an organization can better determine the extent of potential losses and the likelihood they will occur based on management’s tolerance of risk and risk response in the form of controls.
+Our experienced, credentialed IT consultants and auditors have engaged in a significant number of IT risk assessments by utilizing a blend of interviews, surveys, and other techniques to determine the areas with the highest IT risks.

 Compu-Netics works hand-in-hand with and supports your organization in the development, implementation, maintenance, and testing of Business Continuity Plans (BCP) and Disaster Recovery (DR) Plans.
 These services include such components as risk assessments, business impact analysis (BIA), plan development and documentation, tabletop testing exercises, quarterly or annual full testing, and results assessments.